Noam Y. Harel, MD, PhD

 Dr. Harel is a neurologist and a molecular biologist who joined our clinical research Center in 2011.
-He obtained his BA, MD, and PhD degrees at the University of Pennsylvania, followed by a neurology residency at Columbia University/New York-Presbyterian Hospital.
+He obtained his BA, MD, and PhD degrees at the University of Pennsylvania, followed by a neurology residency at Columbia University, and first faculty position at Yale University.
 He is board certified in Adult Neurology, with sub-specialization in Neural Repair and Rehabilitation.

-The spinal cord consists of a soft bundle of nerves protected by the bones of the spine.
+The spinal cord is a soft bundle of nerves protected by the bones of the spine.
 After spinal trauma or disease, many of those nerves can be lost.
-But in most cases, even in a majority of individuals with complete paralysis, at least some of the nerve circuits in the spinal cord may continue to function across the injury.
-It may be possible to improve function by strengthening these spared nerve circuits with targeted treatments.
+But in most cases, even in a majority of individuals with complete paralysis, some of the nerve circuits in the spinal cord continue to function across the injury.
+We hope to strengthen these spared nerve circuits to improve control below the injury.

 We approach this challenge using targeted exercises and non-invasive brain and spinal stimulation.
 These strategies use the principle of ‘Fire Together, Wire Together’: When nearby nerves fire together repeatedly, connections between those nerves strengthen.

 We use cutting-edge technology including transcranial magnetic stimulation, cervical electrical stimulation, electromyography, infrared-guided neuronavigation, computerized posturography, and robotic-assisted walking.